-- 1. Follow the procedure in Before working inside your computer.
+- 1. Follow the procedure in before working inside your computer.

 - 2. Remove the base cover.

-- 3. Remove the 3-cell battery or the 4-cell battery, whichever applicable.

-- 4. Remove the M.2 2230 solid-state drive or the M.2 2280 solid-state drive, whichever applicable.
+- 3. Remove the M.2 2230 solid state drive or M.2 2280 solid state drive.

+- 4. Remove the battery.

-- 5. Remove the wireless card.
+- 5. Remove the left fan.

-- 6. Remove the thermal fan.
+- 6. Remove the right fan.

-- 7. Remove the thermal heat-sink.
+- 7. Remove the audio jack.

+- 8. Remove the display assembly.

-- 8. Remove the system board.
+- 9. Remove the system board.

-- NOTE: The system board can be removed with the thermal heat-sink attached to it in order to simplify the procedure and preserve the thermal bond between the system board and the thermal heat-sink.
+NOTE: The system board can be removed or installed together with the heat-sink attached.
+This simplifies the procedure and avoids breaking the thermal bond between the system board and the heat-sink.

-The following images indicate the location of the power-adapter port and provide a visual representation of the removal procedure.
+The figure indicates the location of the power button board with fingerprint reader and provides a visual representation of the removal procedure.